-A similar behavior applies when passing an array as argument to a function.
+A similar behavior applies when passing an array as argument to a function, as we saw previously.
 The copy function can be used to perform a copy.

 □ Task 7.
 Create a 10 by 10 diagonal matrix with the i-th entry on the diagonal equal to i.